AM311/Cybersecurity_Report/home.md

 	The script, basically, starts a generic payload handler and makes it listen on the default port of the current machine for incoming connections from a `windows/meterpreter/reverse_tcp` payload, which is the one that we have injected.

  8. **"Convince" a Domain Administrator to run the executable:**
-	In order to make this whole system effectively work, we need to "convince" a `DomainAdmins` to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high-privileges (remember: all domain administrators are also local administrators), so we will be able to **steal the credentials** of the logged account.
+	In order to make this whole system effectively work, we need to "convince" a `DomainAdmins` account to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high privileges (*remember: all domain administrators are also local administrators*).

 	 To identify the target account, we run a LDAP query for listing all the domain accounts:

 	   `impacket-GetADUsers -dc-ip 10.0.2.200 -all -ts cybersec.units.it/DomainUser:User00!`

-	Which gives the following output:
+	which gives the following output:

 	![All domain accounts](https://github.com/AM311/Cybersecurity_Report/blob/main/img/allUsers.png?raw=true)

 	It seems quite obvious that **`DomainAdmin`** will be a good target, so we use the given email to send a spearphishing message:

 	![Phishing email sent to the domain administrator](https://github.com/AM311/Cybersecurity_Report/blob/main/img/email.png?raw=true)

 	Hopefully, the user will anywhen run the process as instructed.

-	> 	The technical details for sending a phishing message with a credible/lookalike/spoofed sending address are out of this guide.
+	> 	The technical details for sending a phishing message with a credible/lookalike/spoofed sending address are out of scope.

 	==NOTE SU MOTIVO DI RUN AS ADMIN -- COLLEGAMENTO A NOTA ESPLICATIVA==